 Since 2012, the Boys & Girls Clubs of Stanislaus County operates club sites at C.F.
 Brown and Sylvan Elementary Schools, and Somerset Middle School and West Modesto.
 The outcomes for children and youth are embodied, enabling all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
 The Boys and Girls Club does this by assisting with academic success, good character & citizenship, and adopt healthy lifestyles.
 Clubs are fun, safe places where youth learn new skills, connect with positive peers, and receive support and guidance from caring adults.
 Each Club provides a wide range of experiences for youth, offering them a foundation of support as they grown, develop and ultimately chart a path for their own adult lives.
 The grant money from Make Dreams Real goes directly to the Junior Staff program.
 The Junior Staff program Today is a practical small-group program that assists Club teens in exploring a career in youth development or other human services, with a particular focus on Boys & Girls Club work.

-Camp Taylor: Kids Heart Camp
+Kids Heart Camp

 The money from Make Dreams Real provides a new camp experience for about 18 children battling heart disease.
 Camp Taylor operates a 5-day, medically supervised camp for children with high medical needs.
 At camp, they are able to participate in fun and challenging recreational activities, making them not longer feel “different” from their peers.